-At AnitaB.org, we know that we cannot achieve intersectional gender and pay equity in tech by 2025 without institutional change.
-We know that an intersectional lens is critical for equity; it is a way of thinking about multifaceted identities, their relationship to power, and the related compounding effects of unconscious bias.
-The lens allows us to fully acknowledge and address the unique societal barriers that impact different, diverse women.
+At AnitaB.org, we know we cannot achieve intersectional gender and pay equity in tech without institutional change.
+We are aware that an intersectional lens is critical for equity; it is a way of thinking about multifaceted identities, their relationships to power, and the related compounding effects of unconscious bias.
+The lens allows us to fully acknowledge and address the societal barriers that impact women and non-binary technologists.
+The technologists we support are people impacted by targeted, oppressive, and unjust laws.
+We want to empower technologists on the micro-level through our year-long programming, but we also advocate for better systemic solutions for the workforce and for their humanity.